 Now it is time for the fun part!
 I used the flat end of a stir stick to begin to swirl and mix the resin right on the monogram.
 Create patterns and have fun with it!

-The next day you will be left with a glossy monogram that will look great in any room
+When you are done, you will have a glossy monogram that will look great in any room!

 Love this marbling craft and also want more ideas?
 Try the links below!

 - Marbled Flower Pot

 - Marbling with Acrylic Paint on Candles